KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleAssistant by bugsounet](https://github.com/bugsounet/MMM-GoogleAssistant)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Information: There are updates for 6 dependencie(s):
+2. Information: There are updates for 6 dependencie(s):
    - @eslint/js                ^8.57.0  →  ^9.10.0
    - @grpc/grpc-js             ^1.11.2  →  ^1.11.3
    - @stylistic/eslint-plugin   ^1.8.1  →   ^2.8.0